 Claiming Your Instant Rebate*

-Now that you know watt’s what in lighting and can decide which bulbs are right for you, browse available LEDs and redeem your Georgia Power Marketplace rebate.
+Now that you know watt’s what in lighting and can decide which bulbs are right for you, browse energy-saving LEDs and redeem instant rebates on select bulbs.

 *Rebate available for Georgia Power residential customers only.